 The in vitro cytotoxic activity of the coordination compounds in the human cancer cell lines; HCT-15 (colon adenocarcinoma), HeLa (breast adenocarcinoma), MCF-7 (breast) and PC-3 (prostate) was investigated, using cisplatin as reference.
-The IC50 value (μ g/mL) indicates the amount of drug necessary to inhibit 50% of the growth of cancer cells, after 24 h of exposition (table 2).
+The IC{50} value ($\mu g/mL$) indicates the amount of drug necessary to inhibit 50% of the growth of cancer cells, after 24 h of exposition (table 2).
 The free ligand was not active under these conditions.

-In previous work with coordination compounds of imidazole and benzimidazole derivatives it was found that the copper(II) tetrahedral compounds, with coordinated halides, were the most active.[45-47] With the analogous ligand clotrimazole, the tetrahedral nickel(II) coordination compounds presented moderate cytotoxic activity in vitro and the octahedral complexes were not active.[47]
-Interestingly, for the tioconazole copper(II) octahedral compound a significant cytotoxic activity was observed.[29]
+In previous work with complexes of imidazole and benzimidazole derivatives it was found that the copper(II) tetrahedral compounds, with coordinated halides, were the most active.[43, 44] With the analogous ligand clotrimazole, the tetrahedral nickel(II) coordination compounds presented moderate cytotoxic activity in vitro and the octahedral complexes were not active.[45, 46] Interestingly, the tioconazole octahedral copper(II) compound showed significant cytotoxic activity.[29]

-In the present work the nickel(II) octahedral compounds presented cytotoxic activity.
-The $[Ni(tcnz)6]Cl_2$ 4, without halogens in the coordination sphere, showed moderate activity against HCT-15, HeLa, and PC-3; while the $[Ni(tcnz)2(NO_3)2]$ ·H2O 2 compound, presented the best activity in HeLa and MCF-7 cell lines, and the $[Ni(tcnz)3Br_2(H_2O)]$ 1 compound showed moderate activity in PC-3, followed by compounds 2, 4 and 5.
+In the present work, the octahedral nickel(II) compounds showed moderate cytotoxic activity, where the $[Ni(tcnz)6]Cl_2$ 4 was active towards three different cell lines, HCT-15, HeLa and PC-3; while the $[Ni(tcnz)2(NO_3)2]\cdot H_2O$ 2 compound, presented the best activity in HeLa and MCF-7 and the $[Ni(tcnz)3Br_2(H_2O)]$ 1 compound in PC-3, followed by 4.
 The palladium(II) and platinum(II) compounds did not presented any significant activity, Table 2.
-The stability of the studied compounds was determined in DMSO solution and all of them were stable up to 24 hours (Fig. S17).